justin-carver/Squrl/README.md

 The goal is to create an application that encrypts all incoming URL data before storing it.

+I wrote an article on Medium about the implementation of this project!
+[Check it out!](https://medium.com/@justin_carver/squrl-an-end-to-end-encrypted-url-shortening-service-ec95b1f43318)

 ## Stack

 This is currently running a solid _MERN_ stack, utilizing: